 - If English is not your first language, you MUST read in English, not in translation.
 The more you read in English, the higher your SAT EBRW and TOEFL scores will be; the less you read in English, the lower they will be.
 Extensive reading in English now will mean you will be better prepared for the rigors of a strong US university program later.

 During the winter term you will be assigned a college counselor.
-In the spring term, you will attend a technology workshop with your college counselor to learn about Maia Learning--a comprehensive, web-based college counseling software, which augments and enhances services offered by the Portsmouth Abbey College Counseling Office.
+In the spring term, you will attend a form wide technology workshop to learn about Maia Learning--a comprehensive, web-based college counseling software, which augments and enhances services offered by the Portsmouth Abbey College Counseling Office.
 Maia Learning also acts as a vehicle for parents to stay involved and informed in the college search and application process.

 Feel free to come by our office, located on the second floor of the Administration Building, if you have any questions or concerns.
 If you would like to schedule a meeting with your college counselor, email the College Counseling Coordinator and be sure to let her know when you are free as you can’t miss class to meet with us.

 FOURTH FORM CALENDAR

-- Continue to take rigorous course in which you can do well.
+- Continue to take rigorous courses in which you can do well.
 Remember that you are laying the academic foundation that you will build on through the rest of secondary school and into college, and you are creating the academic profile that will help determine what your college options will be.

 - If your academic and study skills don’t seem to measure up to what is expected here, seek help from your classroom teachers, your advisor, and our Study Skills Specialist.
 Don’t let yourself fall behind.